Kong/docs.konghq.com/app/docs/0.3.2/getting-started/quickstart.md

   <strong>Before you start:</strong> Make sure you've <a href="/download">installed Kong</a> &mdash; It should only take a minute!
 </div>

 In this section, you'll learn how to manage your Kong instance.
-First we'll have you start Kong giving you access to the RESTful interface to manage your APIs, consumers, and more.
-Data sent through the RESTful interface is stored in your Cassandra instance or cluster, meaning you **must** have Cassandra running **before** starting Kong.
+First we'll have you start Kong giving you access to the RESTful Admin interface to manage your APIs, consumers, and more.
+Data sent through the Admin API is stored in your Cassandra instance or cluster, meaning you **must** have Cassandra running **before** starting Kong.

 **Note:** If you haven't already, go ahead and make sure that you have a Kong configuration file located under `/etc/kong/kong.yml` and points to your Cassandra instance or cluster.
 If you haven't, consult the [configuration reference][configuration] before starting.